 Lastly, if you have a carrier-locked phone (or plan on buying one), you can unlock it, as we mentioned earlier.
 It just requires a few things.

+This varies by carrier, but there are some general rules you might run into.
 First, you have to pay the phone off completely.
 Most carriers should offer the option to pay it off early, though in a few rare cases you may have to wait until the end of your two-year financing plan.
 Once you own the phone, by law you are allowed to bring it to another carrier.